JuFML/login-demo-page/README.md

 ## 🔖&nbsp; About

 The Login Demo Page is a simple project created only with HTML and CSS.
 It is a simple login page that was created in order to put into practice all the content studied regarding the *form*, *input* and *label* tags and also applying the *flexbox* and *responsiveness* properties.
-I emphasize that this project is just the frontend form frontend, there is no backend yet.
+I emphasize that this project is just the frontend form, there is no backend yet.

 ---